-•general and administrative expense decreased by \$1.2 million primarily related to the one-time additional labor costs incurred during 2011, associated with the transfer of our accounting functions from the U.S. and Australia to New Zealand not being repeated in 2012, as well as some cost savings resulting from the synergies gained as a result of this move. •net interest expense decreased by \$4.6 million compared to 2011.
-The decrease in interest expense during 2012 was primarily due to a smaller increase in the fair value of our interest rate swaps in 2012 than that
+general and administrative expense decreased by \$1.2 million primarily related to the one-time additional labor costs incurred during 2011, associated with the transfer of our accounting functions from the U.S. and Australia to New Zealand not being repeated in 2012, as well as some cost savings resulting from the synergies gained as a result of this move.

--net interest expense decreased by \$4.6 million compared to 2011.
+net interest expense decreased by \$4.6 million compared to 2011.
 The decrease in interest expense during 2012 was primarily due to a smaller increase in the fair value of our interest rate swaps in 2012 than that noted for the same period in 2011 and to a decrease in interest rates specifically from our Trust Preferred Securities.
 Effective May 1, 2012, that interest rate changed from a fixed rate of 9.22%, which was in effect for the past five years, to a variable rate of 3 month LIBOR plus 4.00%, which will reset each quarter through the end of the loan, unless we choose to fix the rate again.

--the \$563,000 in other loss during 2012 was primarily related to the write off of our GE Capital loan costs at the time of the refinance of our U.S. Corporate Credit Facility with Bank of America; offset by, additional insurance proceeds from our business interruption claim for the temporary closure of our cinema in Christchurch, New Zealand due to the February 22, 2011 earthquake.
-The \$1.2 million in other income during 2011 was primarily related to insurance proceeds from a partial payment of our business interruption claim for the aforementioned temporary closure of our cinema in Christchurch, New Zealand (see Note 26 - Casually Loss to our 2012 Consolidated Financial Statements).
+·the \$563,000 in other loss during 2012 was primarily related to the write off of our GE Capital loan costs at the time of the refinance of our U.S. Corporate Credit Facility with Bank of America; offset by, additional insurance proceeds from our business interruption claim for the temporary closure of our cinema in Christchurch, New Zealand due to the February 22, 2011 earthquake.
+The \$1.2 million in other income during 2011 was primarily related to insurance proceeds from a partial payment of our business interruption claim for the aforementioned temporary closure of our cinema in Christchurch, New Zealand (see Note 26 - Casualty Loss to our 2012 Consolidated Financial Statements).

 the net income tax expense was \$4.9 million during 2012 compared to a net income tax benefit of \$12.3 million during 2011.
 The year over year change in 2012 was primarily related to a reduction in deferred tax assets in Australia, caused by the sale of certain assets, plus a reduction in loss carryforwards available to offset future Australia taxable income.
-For 2011, the change was primarily related to a one-time tax provision adjustment of \$14.4 million caused by the valuation allowance related to our Australian operations (see Note 14 - Income Tax to our 2012 Consolidated Financial Statements). equity earnings from unconsolidated investments increased by \$3.2 million primarily related to a 2011 \$2.9 million impairment to our interest in Rialto Entertainment not repeated in 2012.
+For 2011, the change was primarily related to a one-time tax provision adjustment of \$14.4 million caused by a reduction in the valuation allowance related to our Australian operations (see Note $14 - Income\ Tax$ to our 2012 Consolidated Financial Statements).